meghna-saxena/react-app/StylingComponents/README.md

 - Coorection:
  - - import Radium, { StyleRoot } from 'radium'; in the main root component, i.e app.js
  - - wrap the entire app with <StyleRoot></StyleRoot>

+## Enabling & using CSS modules

+How to scope css file to a particular component's js file?
+So that whatever style is decribed there, is only applied on a particular component.

+For enabling css modules, tweak the build config of project.
+- Git commit all the changes first
+- Run `npm run eject` to get the config files, to make changes in the configuration.